Search Results Header

 - Black-and-white photographs

-152. Aerial Lift Bridge: View of Business District to Canal Park, Duluth, Minnesota
+152. Aerial Lift Bridge: View from the Corner of the Lake, Duluth, Minnesota

 - Creator: